developerclan-stack/Dvine-star/README.md

  This is an android based application which is developed for the solution of the problem faced by a diamond industry.
  This application consists of two kinds of users.
 The CEO of the industry and the remote workers whoes main job is to polish diamonds.

- The technology used is - java, android and coordinator for the admin panel.
+ The technology used is - java, android and codeigniter for the admin panel.

 The application aims to solve the problem of the traditional methods of storing data i.e. pen and paper.
 Here, the data is stored digitally and it also calculates the wages of the workers.